Euclideon/udSDKPython/README.md

 <!-- TODO: Explain how this sample can be used and what is required to get it running -->
 # vault.py

-This is the low level wrapper for Vault SDK to python.
+This is the low level wrapper for udSDK to python.
 It implements a subset of the available C library as Python classes.
-Not all functionality of Vault SDK is currently implemented in this file.
+Not all functionality of udSDK is currently implemented in this file.
 See the Vault SDK documentation for a full list of exposed functions.

 #### main.py

 This file contains the basic usage of vault SDK for rendering a UDS and writing it to file using Pillow.
-It demonstrates low level usage of functions and is a good starting point for users wanting to fully understand the process of generating a render using Vault SDK
+It demonstrates low level usage of functions and is a good starting point for users wanting to fully understand the process of generating a render using udSDK

-Usage: `python3 main.py yourvaultusername yourvaultpassword [pathtoUDS]` will run the sample code and write an image using the Vault Renderer
+Usage: `python3 main.py yourudStreamusername yourudStreampassword [pathtoUDS]` will run the sample code and write an image using the Vault Renderer

 As this is a low level wrapper the test code is designed to work with `DirCube.uds` located in the vault SDK
 #### easyrenderer.py